emberjs/rfcs/text/0477-blueprints-update.md

 * ember-ci
 ```

+The reason this is so powerful is any org could create their own _partial_ app blueprint (public or private).
+This blueprint can make any slight (or massive) tweaks to the official blueprints, and ember-cli-update can keep any app in sync with both the official blueprint and you'r org's blueprints, at the same time.

 ## How we teach this

 I’m not sure.
 It could be a section in the ember-cli-update README, or leave it up to the blueprints that want to support this to document.
 If this feature takes off in the ecosystem, then it might warrant a guides section on keeping your blueprints up-to-date.